Argentina Energy Information

 Crude Oil Production

-Oil production rose by 10% in 2019 to 30 Mt.
+Oil production declined by 5% in 2020 to 29 Mt, after a rise by 4% in 2019.
 Previously, it had been falling regularly from a peak level of 45 Mt in 1998 to 28 Mt in 2018.
 Argentina is the 4th largest oil producer in South America after Brazil, Venezuela, and Colombia.

 Interactive Chart Argentina Crude Oil Production